rayrobdod/tppasRandomEvosList/README.md

 that.
 Second, the Randomizer, if it tries and fails to find an evolution within the allowed parameters, will increase the upper range of allowed BSTs.
-So, even though Flygon's BST is 30% more than Dugtrio's BST, enough luck allows a Diglet to evolve into Diglett to evolve into a Flygon.
-Lastly, BSTs were randomized as well, although this was not figured out until someone noticed that Mega Rayquaza's Special Attack was significantly lower than Rayquaza's Special Attack, and that Mega Rayquaza's HP were higher than Rayquaza's HP.
-Obviusly, if no one noticed before then, the difference couldn't have been that much, but it would explain how Chancey was allowed to evolve into Wigglytuff.
+So, even though Flygon's BST is 30% more than Dugtrio's BST, enough luck allows a Diglet to evolve into a Flygon.
+Lastly, BSTs were randomized as well, although this was not figured out until someone noticed that Mega Rayquaza's Special Attack was significantly lower than Rayquaza's Special Attack, and that Mega Rayquaza's HP was higher than Rayquaza's HP.
+If no one noticed before then, the difference couldn't have been that much, but it would explain how Chansey was allowed to evolve into Wigglytuff.

 ## Build